EKALESIA CHRISTIAN EDUCATION PROGRAM

 - Grade 12 Christian Education Class – Hoʻomau I Ke Aloha Pono – Seniors will go forth and serve by demonstrating “Hoʻomau I Ke Aloha Pono: Persisting in Christlike Servant Leadership” (Galatians 5:13).
 Through culminating projects such as “Senior Service Day,” students will engage in authentic discipleship that allows them to share God’s love in paying the gift of education forward to their communities.
 As haumāna study the parable of The Good Samaritan (Luke 10:25-37) and look to the Lord for direction in their post-secondary plans, they will bear the good fruits that were cultivated over the past four years and plant new seeds of faith and good character that will regenerate the cycle of servant leadership in their naʻau beyond Kamehameha.
 WEO ʻŌlelo Noʻeau: “Nānā i Ke Kumu – Look to the Source.”

-Coach Vince has the kuleana of 650 middle schoolers and their continued growth into the character of Christ.
+Coach Vince and Kumu Kalei have the kuleana of 650 middle schoolers and their continued growth into the character of Christ.

-Kumu Kalaʻikū will have the kuleana of teaching Grades 9 & 10 Ekalesia classes.
+Kumu Kaulananapua has the kuleana of teaching Grades 9 & 10 Ekalesia classes.

-Kumu Barrett (“Uncle B”) will have the kuleana of teaching Grades 11 & 12 Ekalesia classes.
+- Kumu Kaniela has the kuleana of teaching Grades 11 & 12 Ekalesia classes.